fluentassertions/fluentassertions/Home.md

 orderDto.ShouldBeEquivalentTo(order, options => options
     .Excluding(ctx => ctx.SelectedMemberPath == "Level.Level.Text"));
 ```
-This expression has access to the property path, the property info and the subject’s run-time and compile-time type.

 Maybe far-fetched, but you may even decide to exclude a member on a particular nested object by its index.